-Diesel Coolant Additive (DCA) is an AWARNING engine corrosion inhibitor.
+AWARNING Diesel Coolant Additive (DCA) is an engine corrosion inhibitor.
 The DCA manufacturer rates it as moderately hazardous.
-That is, it may involve both irreversible and reversible changes; not severe enough to cause death or permanent injury.
+That is, it can cause personal injury.

 Exposure can cause irritation to eyes, nasal passages and exposed skin.
 Protective rubber or plastic gloves, goggles and dust (3M Company #8710 or equal) respirators must be used when handling DCA powder.